 Over the years, clients have always found new ways to discover your salon.
-The phonebook days are gone, and people are now using Google and Facebook to find new places to help them look beautiful.
+The phonebook days are gone, and people are now using Google and social media to find new places to help them look beautiful.
 Today, salons that succeed make sure they stand out online.
-In fact, one of the most important ways to capture a client’s attention now is to ensure your website, app and Facebook page have beautiful, vibrant salon photos to greet your online visitors.
+In fact, one of the most important ways to capture a client’s attention now is to ensure your website, app and socials have beautiful, vibrant salon photos to greet your online visitors.

 The Art Of Taking The Perfect Salon Photo

 I know it may sound obvious, but it is amazing just how many salons go through all the effort of making their business look lovely, only to then take terrible, unappealing salon photos to promote themselves online.
 With that in mind, today we are going to look into how to capture images that do your business justice.

 Right away, the first word of advice I would give is to hire someone to take professional pictures of your business.
 It may be pricey, but those snaps will be one of the main appeals for new clients to come through your doors.